zcaceres/MPC/Student-Handbook/StudentHandbook.md

 ##History of the MPC
 Noncoercive education essay.
 Giancarlo.
 Late-2012.
 Brand new model in late 2014.

-##The MPCer
-As an MPCer, you were chosen as members of a rare breed.
-MPCers show a rare combination of maturity, focus, and creative talent.

-####Creative Professionalism
-MPCers train to be pros.

-####Lifelong Learner
-Insatiable curiosity

 ##What do you need for the MPC?

 <b>A well-functioning modern laptop</b>